edunbar2/Image_Recognition_338/main_behavior_example/README.txt

-The "results" and "uploads" directory should be added to the "src" directory as well, since these will be the locations the web server will use to upload the image file and read results from once the script is finished running.
+The "results" and "uploads" directory should be added to the "src" directory as well, since these will be the locations the web server will use to upload the image files and read the results that the script produced.

 The main script needs to accept two command line arguments:
 Argument 1: Path to the target image file.
 Ex: "./uploads/dogAndCat_upload01.jpg"